manansaini/sandbox/QA/Linux.md

 df                   (1)  - report file system disk space usage

 du == Disk Usage.
 It walks through directory tree and counts the sum size of all files therein.
 It may not output exact information due to the possibility of unreadable files, hardlinks in directory tree, etc. It will show information about the specific directory requested.
+Think, "How much disk space is being used by these files?"

 df == Disk Free:  reports the space used by the file system.
 Looks at disk used blocks directly in filesystem metadata.
 Because of this it returns much faster that du but can only show info about the entire disk/partition.
+Think, "How much free disk space do I have?"

 ###